Differential operators, anisotropy, and simplicial spheres: Applications

 Fix a prime $p$, and assume that $k$ is a field of characteristic $p$.
-Let $\Delta$ be a connected oriented simplicial pseudomanifold of dimension $d-1$ over $k$ with vertex set $V = \{1, \dotsc, n\}$.
+Let $\Delta$ be a connected simplicial pseudomanifold of dimension $d-1$ that is oriented over $k$ with vertex set $V = \{1, \dotsc, n\}$.
 We apply Theorem~\ref{thm:4.1} to deduce results about the Gorenstein quotient $\overline{H}(\Delta)$.
 Firstly, we have the following generalization of \cite[Corollary~4.2]{KaruXiaoAnisotropy}.

 \begin{corollary} Let $h \in \overline{H}^m(\Delta)$ for some $m \le d/p$.
 Let $J$ be a $1 \times n$ matrix of nonnegative integers such that the row sum is $d - pm$.
 Then